MicrosoftDocs/microsoft-academic-services/academic-services/graph/samples-databricks-hindex.md

    LIMIT 100;
    ```

-1. Click the table button to see the result in table form.
+1. Select the table button to see the result in table form.

    ![Author H-Index table](media/databricks/hindex-table.png "Verify sample table")

-1. Click the graph button to plot the result.
+1. Select the graph button to plot the result.

    ![Author H-Index graph](media/databricks/hindex-graph.png "Verify sample table")